ngeorge07/audiophile-website/README.md

 This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

 ## 📝Note
 This project is in the early stages of development and I will update the README constantly.
+It's engine locked on `yarn` meaning you will have to use `yarn install`

 ## Table of contents